 Caving in the United Kingdom

-In UK the majority of deaths are drowing and exposure/hypothermia, about a 3 to 1 ratio of drowning versus falling as cause of death.
-The UK also has a huge problem with cavers getting lost on the moors at night in the fog and getting lost, by FAR the majority of rescues are just a bunch of lost cavers disorientated in the featureless foggy black environment.
+In UK the majority of deaths are drowning and exposure/hypothermia, about a 3 to 1 ratio of drowning versus falling as cause of death.
+The UK also has a huge problem with cavers getting lost on the moors at night in the fog and getting lost, by far the majority of rescues are just a bunch of lost cavers disorientated in the featureless foggy black environment.
 The Welsh and Yorkshire karst areas are so barren and in Winter the sun sets very early and getting lost is so easy.
-For a extensive analysis of caving incidents in UK look at http://www.caverescue.org.uk/IREPPDF/ANAL8998.pdf Interestlingly there were no deaths in the 2012 callendar year in the UK.

 Caving deaths in Australia?

 There has only been one major dry caving disaster in Australia.
 This was in 1990 when two students and a teacher were washed away in Mystery Creek Cave, Ida Bay in Tasmania, due to a rapid flooding.
 If you ever do Mystery Creek cave, near the exit look at the flood debris way up above you on the walls.
 It really floods!
 Tasmania, like the UK, needs respect in wet weather.
 I have heard (although not seen) that apparently Mystery Creek now has a flood rescue area where there is extra food and warm gear to put on, that local guides are all aware of.

 What about cave diving?